Outdoor pursuits manager: job description

 A postgraduate qualification in recreation management or outdoor education can be useful, particularly for graduates without relevant first degrees.

 Experience gained from seasonal activity holidays, expeditions, the Duke of Edinburgh's Award scheme or any other relevant activities is beneficial.
-Lifesaving and first aid qualifications can also be advantageous.
+Lifesaving and first aid qualifications may be required.

 - Physical fitness